sz16900/restaurant_page/README.md

 # [Javascript Project: Restaurant Page]

 In this project, I am going to make a simple Javascript restaurant style menu page to demonstrate mastery of bundling javascript modules with webpack.
 Awesomized with Bootstrap.
+This project is completed by Seth Zea, in partial requirements of the Microverse cirriculum.

 ---